+APPENDIX A

-AUDITING STANDARDS REFERENCED IN PART I
+AUDITING STANDARDS REFERENCED IN PART I.A

-This Appendix provides the text of the auditing standard paragraphs that are referenced in Part I.A of this report.
+This appendix provides the text of the auditing standard paragraphs that are referenced in Part I.A of this report.
 Footnotes that are included in this appendix, and any other Notes, are from the original auditing standards that are referenced.
 While this appendix contains the specific portions of the relevant standards cited with respect to the deficiencies in Part I.A of this report, other portions of the standards (including those described in Part I.B of this report) may provide additional context, descriptions, related requirements, or explanations; the complete standards are available on the PCAOB's website at http://pcaobus.org/STANDARDS/Pages/default.aspx.

-AS No. 5, An Audit of Internal Control Over Financial Reporting That Is Integrate with An Audit of Financial Statements nt Is Integrated USING A TOP-DOWN APPROACH Understanding Likely Sources of Misstatement AS No. 5.34 To further understand the likely sources of potential misstatements, and as a part of selecting the controls to test, the auditor should achieve the following objectives - Issuer A Understand the flow of transactions related to the relevant assertions, including how these transactions are initiated, authorized, processed, and recorded; Verify that the auditor has identified the points within the company's processes at which a misstatement - including a misstatement due to fraud - could arise that, individually or in combination with other misstatements, would be material; Identify the controls that management has implemented to address these potential misstatements; and Identify the controls that management has implemented over the prevention or timely detection of unauthorized acquisition, use, or disposition of the company's assets that could
+AS 2201, An Audit of Internal Control Over Financial Reporting That Is Integrated with An Audit of Financial Statements

+USING A TOP-DOWN APPROACH

+Selecting Controls to Test

+AS 2201.39 The auditor should test those controls that are important to the auditor's conclusion about whether the company's controls sufficiently address the assessed risk of misstatement to each relevant assertion.
+Issuer A

+TESTING CONTROLS

-AS No. 5, An Audit of Internal Control Over Financial Reporting That Is Integrat with An Audit of Financial Statements nt Is Integrated result in a material misstatement of the financial statements.
-TESTING CONTROLS Testing Design Effectiveness AS No. 5.42 The auditor should test the design effectiveness of controls by determining whether the company's controls, if they are operated as prescribed by persons possessing the necessary authority and competence to perform the control effectively, satisfy the company's control objectives and can effectively prevent or detect errors or fraud that could result in material misstatements in the financial statements.
+Testing Design Effectiveness

+AS 2201.42 The auditor should test the design effectiveness of controls by determining whether the company's controls, if they are operated as prescribed by persons possessing the necessary authority and competence to perform the control effectively, satisfy the company's control objectives and can effectively prevent or detect errors or fraud that could result in material misstatements in the financial statements.
+Issuer A

 Note: A smaller, less complex company might achieve its control objectives in a different manner from a larger, more complex organization.
-For example, a smaller, less complex company might have fewer employees in the accounting function, limiting opportunities to segregate duties and leading the company to implement alternative controls to achieve its control objectives.
+For example, a smaller, less complex company might have fewer employees in the accounting function, limiting opportunities to segregate duties and leading the company to implement alternative

+AS 2201, An Audit of Internal Control Over Financial Reporting That Is Integrated with An Audit of Financial Statements controls to achieve its control objectives.
 In such circumstances, the auditor should evaluate whether those alternative controls are effective.
-Issuer A Testing Operating Effectiveness AS No. 5.44 The auditor should test the operating effectiveness of a control by determining whether the control is operating as designed and whether the person performing the control possesses the necessary authority and competence to perform the control effectively.
-Issuer A Note: In some situations, particularly in smaller companies, a company might use a third party to provide assistance with certain financial reporting functions.
+Testing Operating Effectiveness AS 2201.44 The auditor should test the operating effectiveness of a control by determining whether the control is operating as designed and whether the person performing the control possesses the necessary authority and competence to perform the control effectively.
+Note: In some situations, particularly in smaller companies, a company might use a third party to provide assistance with certain financial reporting functions.
 When assessing the competence of personnel responsible for a company's financial reporting and associated controls, the auditor may take into account the combined competence of company personnel and other parties that assist with functions related to financial reporting.
+Issuer A Relationship of Risk to the Evidence to be Obtained AS 2201.50 Nature of Tests of Controls.
+Some types of tests, by their nature, produce greater evidence of the effectiveness of controls than other tests.
+The following tests that the auditor might perform are presented in order of the evidence that they ordinarily would produce, from least to most: inquiry, observation, inspection of relevant documentation, and reperformance of a control.
+Note: Inquiry alone does not provide sufficient evidence to support a conclusion about the effectiveness of a control.
+Issuer A